Skip to Content

 YES, please do take your baby camping.
 Find our best tips on getting them to sleep while camping here and some other outdoor baby gear we highly recommend here.

 While you can certainly put a baby in a larger sleeping bag with you, it always makes me a bit nervous.
-Instead, we recommend these infant and toddler sleeping bags from Morrison Outdoors (also available at REI).
-Note – sizing correctly is very important for safety (AKA don’t size up for your 9 month old!)
+Instead, we recommend these infant, toddler, and preschooler sleeping bags from Morrison Outdoors (also available at REI).
+In fact, you can read a detailed round-up of the Mo sleeping bag series from the team.
+Note – sizing correctly is very important for safety (i.e. don’t size up for your 9 month old!)

 Little Mo